glpi-project/glpi/README.txt

 First of all you must do 2 things :

-Save your databse using the GLPI interface.
-Get the dump file in the backups/dump/ directory and make a backup of it.
+1 - Save your database using the GLPI interface.

-#### VERSION <= 0.3
-Backup the file config.php which is in the glpi/config/ directory
-####

-#### VERSION > 0.5
-Backup the docs directory because you will copy it on the new directory to keep your files.
-####
+2 - Save all the glpi directory containing your SQL backup and your documents (GLPI >= 0.5)

 Now, if the update is going wrong or that you do not appreciate new version, it is easy to return to your preceding version.